Pesticides and wildlife

 Pesticide use brings other risks.
 If pesticides enter waterways they can harm biodiversity and pose a threat to human health.
 Water companies spend money every year removing pesticides from drinking water, a cost that is passed onto the customer.

 Another issue is that if a pesticide is used repeatedly, pests become resistant to that specific chemical.
 This means that if farmers rely too heavily on a pesticide, it will become less effective and farmers must use higher concentrations or turn to new chemicals.

-Pesticides, if used wisely, can be a useful tool within sustainable farming systems.
-However, too often they have become an intrinsic part of intensive farming systems which leave little space for nature and are not sustainable in the long term.
+Pesticides, if used wisely, can sometimes be a useful tool within sustainable farming systems.
+However, too often they have become an intrinsic part of intensive farming systems that leave little space for nature and are not sustainable in the long term.